MarcusParkkinen/AudioBook/README.md

 * Metadata of tracks is not displayed correctly.
 * The user's bookshelf cannot be edited.
 * The bookshelf UI and player UI are not updated 1:1.
 * There are still issues (crashes).
 See [Known Issues or Bugs](https://github.com/MarcusParkkinen/AudioBook#known-issues-or-bugs).
-[Bugs](#known-issues-or-bug).
 * Audio playback does not stop while receiving a system notification or a call.
-* Some features of milstone 2 and milestones 3 and 4 are not yet implemented.
+* Some features of milestone 2 and milestones 3 and 4 are not yet implemented.

 ## Changelog